DFFB(LOCAL) - REDUCTION IN FORCE: PROGRAM CHANGE

 Secondary grades, levels, subjects, departments, or programs, including career and technical education subjects.

 Special programs, such as gifted and talented, bilingual/ESL programs, special education and related services, compensatory education, or migrant education.
+Each special program is a separate employment area.

 Disciplinary alternative education programs (DAEPs) and other discipline management programs.